finnergizer/twitter-information-retrieval-system/README.md

 6. TSA halts private screening program http://bit.ly/hUzJ3t
 7. Atl Business Chronicle: TSA to test new screening at Hartsfield-Jackson http://brkg.at/hR3W3y
 8. Obama makes fun of his own TSA screening procedures.
 Someone is off message! #sotu
-9. Really looking forward to my TSA screening; haven't gotten laid in a couple of weeks.
+9. Really looking forward to my TSA screening; haven`t gotten laid in a couple of weeks.
 10. TSA to Test New Screening at Hartsfield-Jackson: The TSA in coming days at Hartsfield-Jackson Atlanta Internatio... http://bit.ly/e8NW0S

 ###Isssues